SignalHillTechnologies/openai-ci-shell/README.md

 - If you don't get a response back, try again.
 - Error handling is a bit ramshackle, and prone to "interpretation"
 - Sometimes typos will get autocorrected for you -- again, this is not a strict shell interpreter but AI is converting your inputs to python code on the backend.
 - Using "cd" commands are a dreadful hack, it kinda works, but sometimes doesn't.
 If something isn't working right, you're better off just issuing it to the directory you have in mind "ls /etc" for example.
+- Pipes and redirects do not work correctly

 # How do I know this isn't just fake AI generated output mimicking a shell?
 - You can gauge the amount of determinism yourself from interactions on the filesystem but a few notes: